-Medical Help for Injured Construction Workers In Texas
+Dallas Work Injury Doctors for Construction Workers In Texas

-Coming as no surprise, construction workers have some of the highest rates of injuries and illnesses when compared to other occupations, according to the Bureau of Labor Statistics.
-Routinely working with dangerous equipment and materials while in hazardous environments, construction workers sustain injuries and illnesses caused by falls, machinery accidents, breathing in dust and chemicals, and many other reasons.
-These injuries and illnesses can occur due to both isolated incidents and overuse, ranging from small lacerations and chronic pain to more serious and even fatal issues.
+Coming as no surprise, construction workers have some of the highest rates of injury and illnesses when compared to other occupations, according to the Bureau of Labor Statistics.
+Routinely working with dangerous equipment and materials while in hazardous environments, construction workers sustain health issues caused by falls, machinery accidents, breathing in dust and chemicals, and many other reasons.
+These can occur due to both isolated incidents and overuse, ranging from small lacerations and chronic pain to more serious and even fatal issues.

 At Pain Stop MD, we’re committed to helping construction workers in the Dallas area with all of their health issues acquired while on the job.
 Our clinic provides a full range of services, from a board-certified physician on staff to guidance through the workers’ compensation process.

 If you’ve been injured or fallen to illness because of work, we want to hear from you.
-Let our clinic help you navigate the frustrating world of work injuries.
-Our clinic serves workers all over the Dallas area, including Ennis, Denton and Waco.
+Let our Dallas work injury doctors help you navigate the frustrating world of workers’ compensation.
+Our clinic serves workers all over the Dallas area, including Ennis, Denton, and Waco.

 Contact us today to schedule a consultation with our physician or learn more about our services.

-Due to the dangerous nature of working construction, construction workers can sustain injuries in a number of ways.
-Some injuries are more common with construction workers than for other occupations.
+Due to the dangerous nature of working construction, construction workers can sustain accidents in a number of ways.
+Some accidents at work are more common with construction workers than for other occupations.
 We’ve listed a number of common causes of work-related injuries for construction workers below.

 - Burns.
 Depending on the job a construction worker is doing, he or she may encounter high temperatures or burning chemicals from the machinery or materials being worked with.
 Burns can be extremely painful, and if not treated correctly, permanently affect a worker’s professional and personal life.

 - Overuse.
 The physical nature of construction work lends itself to common overuse injuries.
 Construction workers may spend each day performing the same repetitive motion and task, overworking the muscles, bones, and joints necessary to perform the job.
-Overuse injuries generally come with chronic pain, and include sprains, strains, and many more debilitating issues.
+Overuse injury generally comes with chronic pain and includes sprains, strains, and many more debilitating issues.